VKorpelshoek/GridTrackNet/README.md

 |Precision|0.8721|**NEW VAL**|
 |Recall|0.8386|**NEW VAL**|
 |F1|0.8550|**NEW VAL**|

+Note: metrics were computed only once on a separate test dataset.

 ### Formulas
 Accuracy = (TP + TN) / (TP + TN + FP1 + FP2 + FN)